asmove/quindim/README.md

 git clone git@github.com:brunolnetto/Robotics4fun.git
 ```

 Most likely, the reader may use Windows.
 For such, the author recommends either the Git Bash or Tortoise Git as source management software.
+Git bash, although it a terminal, the copy-paste of above commands works the same manner as for linux terminal.

 # Installation